nus-cs2113-AY2223S2/ip/docs/README.md

 ### Add tasks

 You can add 3 types of tasks, todo, deadline and event, into your task list.
-1. Todo - Basic task with
+1. Todo - Basic tasks
-2. Deadline - Tasks that need to be done by certain date
+2. Deadline - Special tasks that need to be done by certain date
-3. Event - Tasks that have certain period of time
+3. Event - Special tasks that need to be done within a certain period of time

 ### Mark as done